Getting Involved in Research

 Engineering Research Fair

-The Grainger College of Engineering Office of Research, Undergraduate Programs Office, and the Engineering Council Dean’s Student Advisory Committee sponsor the Engineering Research Fair every semester.
+The Grainger College of Engineering Office of Research and the Undergraduate Programs Office sponsor the Engineering Research Fair every semester.
 Our goal is to connect you to the research community.
 Representatives from various research groups, labs, and/or centers present their research and promote research opportunities.
 This event provides you as an engineering undergraduate student the opportunity to gather information on how to get involved in research, meet people from different research laboratories and undergraduate research programs, and learn more about engineering research.

 Undergraduate Research Symposium